loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

     }
 ```

-To avoid leaking memory, exponentials would need automatic de-allocation.
-We would suggest using reference counting to avoid a runtime, but a garbage collector would suffice as well.
+Because exponentials create more than one reference to memory, we would need
+automatic de-allocation, or we risk leaking memory.
+This could be solved using
+reference counting or garbage collection.

 === Data Types<DataTypes>
 While the language currently contains sum and product types